BatterieNguyen/English/Animal/Animal_Sample.md

 pollinate  | to put pollen into a flower or plant so that it produces seeds

 -----
-## `4.
-Far too little has been done to prevent animals and plants from dying out, although people have noticed this problem for a long time.
+## _4. Far too little has been done to prevent animals and plants from dying out, although people have noticed this problem for a long time.
 Why have people failed to improve this situation?
-What are your suggestions?`
+What are your suggestions?_

-  Nowadays, the progressive extinction of living species on the planet, either animals or plants, as arisen as a big environmental challenge, according to many scientists and researchers.
+  Nowadays, the progressive extinction of living species on the planet, either animals or plants, has arisen as a big environmental challenge, according to many scientists and researchers.
 Despite the growing concern on this issue, little progress has been made in this field.
 There are some factors that account for why this happended.
 In my opinion, this situation can be remedied, provided that some reasonable steps are taken.

   The sharp fall in living species is first attributed to people's continued and heavy reliance on them for their own interests.
 An age-old tradition is that animals are raised, bred, and fed for human use.
-For example, laboratory animals, owrking animals, and sport animals have been used for economic reasons or to fulfill different tasks throughout much of human history.
+For example, laboratory animals, working animals, and sport animals have been used for economic reasons or to fulfill different tasks throughout much of human history.
 The meat of rare animals is regarded as a delicacy in some countries, for example, whale meat in Japan.
 When it comes to plants, over-logging, over-grazing and soil erosion are the root causes of the dwindling vegetatin.
 Over-utilization of living species has made many animals and plants face extinction risk.

   Another reason cited to explain this is that few people take the mass extinction of species seriously.
 For example, fur is desired and pursued as a fashionable sstatus symbol in many countries, even in those countries where people are known for their environmental concern, such as New Zealand, Canada, and Australia.
 Barely have buyers realised that their purchase decisions will encourage the fur business to further anima slaughter.
 Rainforest destruction is another example.
 Despite strong opposition to lumber harvesting, this problem continues simply because people have an ever-growing appetite for land to live on, such as buying luxury properties in the country, and wood products to consume, such as furniture).
-Human's pursuit of comfort and enjoyment has long been justifid and condoned, even though the pursuit is at the expense of other species on the planet.
+Human's pursuit of comfort and enjoyment has long been justified and condoned, even though the pursuit is at the expense of other species on the planet.

   From what has been discussed, it is clear that lack of awareness and over-reliance on natural resources are the main reasons why species are being pushed closer to the brink of extinction.
 Humane education represent a long-term commitment and will help raise a generation that has a real knowledge of environment protection and stays alert to the risk of animal exploitation and ecological degradation.
 In addition, it is imperative to carefully measure and control any activity that is likely to pose a threat on the survial species.
 Decision makers and individual citizens alike should take into consideration the impacts of their decisions and behaviors on living species.
 It is important to realise that preservation of living species is not sentimental, but essential to the well-being of humankind.

 Vocabulary | Meaning | Side Note
 ---------- | ------- | ---------
+arise      | (v, intransitive, rather formal) especially of a problem or a difficult situation to happen; to start to exist remedy     | (n/v) a way of dealing with or improving an unpleasant or difficult situation; to correct or improve something age-old    | (adj) having existed for a very long time delicacy   | (n, countable) a type of food considered to be very special in a particular place log        | (v) to cut down trees in a forest for their wood graze      | (v, transitive) to put cows, sheep, etc. in a field so that they can eat the grass there drindle    | (v) to become gradually less or smaller | (adj) dwindling utilization | (n) the act of using something, especially for a practical purpose | (v) utilize barely      | (adv) in a way that is just possible but only with difficulty condone     | (v) to accept behaviour that is morally wrong or to treat it as if it were not serious | condone sth/ sb doing sth imperative  | (adj, formal, not usually before noun) very important and needing immediate attention or action alike       | (adv) in a very similar way sentimental | (adj) connected with your emotions, rather than reason

 -----
 # Pet Raising
-## `Discuss the arguments for and against raising pets`
+## _1. Discuss the arguments for and against raising pets_

   In these years, animal wellfare has become a subject of controversy and it has been argued that animals should not be regarded as property by human beings or used against their own best interests.
 When pet raising has become a way of life in many societies around the world, it has, on the other hand, raised the question of whether it is a breach of animal rights.
 Below are some arguments concerning pet ownership.